Rotation (aeronautics)

 In aviation, rotation refers to the action of applying back pressure to a control device, such as a yoke, side-stick or centre stick, to lift the nose wheel off the ground during takeoff.
-The aircraft rotates around its lateral axis.
+An aircraft moves at any given moment in one or more of three axes: roll (the axis that runs the length of the fuselage), pitch (the axis running laterally through the wings), and yaw (the vertical axis around which the front of the aircraft turns to the left or right whilst its rear turns toward the opposite direction).
+Displacement along any of these axes is a form of rotation, but the term "rotation" in relation to takeoff is limited to the moment during which the aircraft's nose rises from the ground: the aircraft rotates around its lateral axis.

+The first critical speed during takeoff (at which a pilot must decide whether to continue with takeoff or abort it) is called the "decision speed", or V1, beyond which it would be unsafe to abort the takeoff.
 Rotation is begun at the speed known as VR.
-Rotation at the correct speed and to the correct angle is important for safety reasons and to decrease takeoff distance.
+Rotation at the correct speed and to the correct angle is important for safety reasons and to minimise takeoff distance.
 After rotation, the aircraft continues to accelerate until it reaches its liftoff speed VLO, at which point it leaves the runway.
-Over-rotation can cause a tailstrike, which can damage the underside of the tail unless prevented by a protection device such as a tailskid or tail bumper.
+After liftoff, a speed V2 will be called out, being the speed at which the aircraft is able to climb at a sufficient rate to reach its cruising altitude, and therefore at which the gear will be retracted.
+Early or over-rotation can cause a tailstrike, which can damage the underside of the tail unless prevented by a protection device such as a tailskid or tail bumper.
 A certification test is required to show that a new aircraft design will still take off safely with the tail dragging on the runway.
 Using a higher VR will increase tail clearance and reduce the probability of tailstrike.
+Over-rotation can also result in loss of lift, causing a stall.